olavim/objection-cursor/README.md

     remaining: false, // Remaining amount of rows in *this* direction
     remainingBefore: false, // Remaining amount of rows before current results
     remainingAfter: false, // Remaining amount of rows after current results
+    hasMore: false, // Are there more rows in this direction?
     hasNext: false, // Are there rows after current results?
     hasPrevious: false, // Are there rows before current results?
   }